Ágnel Flores

-Ágnel José Flores Hernández (born 29 May 1989) is a Venezuelan international footballer who plays for Atlético Venezuela, as a midfielder.
+Ágnel José Flores Hernández (born 29 May 1989) is a Venezuelan international footballer as a midfielder.

 Club career

 Flores has played for Mineros de Guayana and AC Minervén.

 For the new season 2012–13, Deportivo Táchira signed Flores on a 3-year contract.

 International career

 He made his international debut for Venezuela in 2010, and played at the 2009 FIFA U-20 World Cup.